matt-robotmaster/robotmaster-next/blog/robotic-programming-brings-increased-productivity-and-faster-return-on-investment.md

+---
+link: "robotic-programming-brings-increased-productivity-and-faster-return-on-investment"
+title: "Robotic programming brings increased productivity and faster return on investment"
+description: ""
+publishDate: "2015-03-17"
+preview: "/img/blog/maxresdefault3.jpg"
+home: ""
+summary: "Robotic automation solutions help manufacturers increase their productivity, through a reduction of inputs like energy requirements or production errors, while improving production output, produce quality and consistency.
+An article entitled, “Robotic programming brings increased productivity and faster return on investment”, was put together thanks to our distributor in Brazil."
+---
 <div style="font-size:80%; text-align: center; float:right;margin-left: 1em; color:grey;"><img src="/img/blog/maxresdefault3.jpg" alt="aircraft" style="width:400px; display: block;margin-bottom: 0.2em;"></div>

 Imagine a sculptural replication for a new car model prototype or technical component for the automotive industry.
 This process can entail months of manual building and modification and be rather painstaking.
 Presently, a high-tech solution exists and is rapidly gaining widespread acceptance as a major breakthrough for automotive car modeling with emphasis on using robots and automatic programming.
 Carried out through a regular process for automotive prototype production, a model starts off in 3D design software where it is then passed to a sculptor to model the clay in the form of a car.
 Instead, the clay prototype is machined using robots.
 The robotic software allows for simulation, validation and optimization to robotic motion by turning a virtual car model into reality.